letsencrypt/acme-spec/draft-barnes-acme.md

 # Protocol Elements

-In this section, we describe several components that are used by ACME, and general rules that apply to ACME transactions.
+This section describes several components that are used by ACME, and general rules that apply to ACME transactions.

 ## HTTPS Requests